SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 page and refresh the browser.
 Data will now be immediately loaded in the list report page when starting the app.

-## Exercise 3.2 Enable control level variant management
+## Exercise 3.2 Enable Control Level Variant Management

 The List Report pages offers per default page variant management.\
 With it, all personalizations of visible selection fields and table columns can be